grfigueira/7thFloor-UE5-Source/README.md

 I am using:
 - Unreal Engine 5.5
 - FMOD for the audio
-- The entire game is programmed in C++, except for a few simple delegate handlings that I'm doing in the level blueprint.
+- The game is programmed entirely in C++, except for a few simple delegate handlings that I'm doing in the level blueprint.

 ---